omegaup/omegaup/frontend/www/docs/UX.md

-_UX_ será lo que nuestros concursantes vean durante la mayoría del tiempo, pues es la cara de _Arena_.
-Sus responsabilidades son:
+_UX_ will be what our contestants see most of the time, as it is the face of _Arena_.
+Its responsibilities are:

-* Mostrar el ambiente del concurso.
+* Display the contest environment.
-* Desplegar, enviar y revisar el envío de problemas.
+* Show, submit, and review problem submissions.
-* Mostrar clarificaciones.
+* Display clarifications.
-* Manejar el envío de problemas.
+* Handle problem submissions.
-* Desplegar un mini y un macro scoreboard (quizá hasta una grafiquita fresa!).
+* Display both a mini and a macro scoreboard (maybe even a fancy little graph!).
-* Desplegar standings.
+* Display standings.

-Una decisión de diseño es que UX estará escrito 100% en HTML/JavaScript, para que se pueda usar tanto con _Arena_ como con _Frontend_ para V1.
+A design decision is that UX will be written 100% in HTML/JavaScript, so it can be used with both _Arena_ and _Frontend_ for V1.